 The official days of summer are fast approaching (ONE WEEK AWAY!).
 I can already smell the scent of sunscreen, chlorine, and freshly cut grass *SNIFF SNIFF* ahhh.
 But, let’s be real, I live in Korea so it’s more like the smell of seafood, kimchi, and cigarette smoke.
 Take what you can get..

 Summer means getting outside A LOT more, and what better way to spend an afternoon than exploring the Busan Alleyway Festival.
 Two weeks ago the city celebrated four popular alleyways, each showered with artwork and history.
 Honestly, I would not have known about these fascinating little side streets if it were not for the weekend celebration.

 I was fascinated to learn that there’s a monorail in one of the alleyways since older citizens live higher in the mountains.
-The monorail makes it easier for them to access their homes instead of them busting their knee while climbing hundreds of steps.
-But, if you do brave the steps, there are beautiful lookout points where you see staggered city rooftops, the deep blue sea, and luscious green mountains.
+The monorail makes it easier for them to access their homes instead of busting their knee caps while climbing hundreds of steps.
+But if you do brave the steps, there are beautiful lookout points where you can gaze upon staggered city rooftops, the deep blue sea, and luscious green mountains.